 Not all Pomeranians make a good choice, though.
 Most service dog training centers hand-pick dogs for their program and even then, many do not graduate.
 Often, dogs need to complete several temperament tests and pass through training.
 Some dogs aren’t cut out for it, and fewer Pomeranians will likely make it than dogs of more common breeds, like Labrador Retrievers.

 The average Pomeranian likely won’t have the focus required to work as a service dog.
 Only the top-of-the-line Pomeranians will do.
 Of course, the quality of the training also matters.
-Many facilities train service dogs, but not all of them can train Pomeranians to perform the task you need to be done.
+Many facilities train service dogs, but not all of them can train Pomeranians to perform the tasks you need to do.
 Therefore, you must do plenty of research before deciding what company to use.

 Pomeranians can be service dogs for some purposes.
 They’re mainly utilized as medical alert dogs, where they seem to thrive.
 In this situation, they’re often carried so that they’re closer to their owner and more likely to pick up on small changes in scent—which they use to signal drops in blood sugar or approaching seizures.
 They can save many lives in this manner.